allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Navigate to Training > Mission > Overview Rainbow, and select the squadron and course.

-6. Check al uploaded BOIs and confirm they are updated and unlocked.
+6. Check all uploaded BOIs and confirm they are updated and unlocked.

 Mobile Gradesheet- Grade BOIs and Tasks